 Who are your department representatives?

 Having an issue with your course?
-Do you have idea for improving your degree?
+Do you have an idea?
 Want to give your department feedback?
 You are in the right place!

-Programme Reps collect your views and raise them with your department.
+Course Reps (previously Programme Reps) collect your views and raise them with your department.
 They are a vital link to ensure your views are heard.
 If you have any issues relating to your course they should be your first point of contact.
-You can speak to your Reps in person, between lectures or submit any issues online to your Programme President.
+You can speak to your Reps in person, between lectures or submit any issues online to your School President.

-Programme Reps attend department Student Staff Liaison Committee meetings, to offer feedback what you think about your course and work with departments to resolve issues.
-There is one Rep position for each part on each course.
-To become a Programme Rep you will need to nominate yourself at the start of the year.
+Course Reps attend department Student Staff Liaison Committee (SSLC) meetings, to offer feedback what you think about your course and work with departments to resolve issues.
+There is one Rep position for each part of each course.
+To become a Course Rep you will need to nominate yourself at the start of the year.

-There is one Programme President per department.
-They are responsible for coordinating the Programme Reps and act as the main point of contact for more serious issues which may need escalating within the University.
-They also attend strategic department meetings e.g. Annual Programme Review.
-To become a Programme President you must have previously been a Programme Rep and only Programme Reps can vote for the President – this happens at the end of the academic year.
+There is one School President (previously Programme President) per department or school.
+They are responsible for coordinating the Course Reps and act as the main point of contact for more serious issues which may need escalating within the University.
+They also attend strategic department meetings e.g. Annual Programme Review (APR).
+To become a School President you must have previously been a Course Rep and only previous Course Reps can vote for the School President – this happens at the end of the academic year.

-Having difficulties contacting your Programme Reps?
-Contact Anna Holt, Education EO, firstname.lastname@example.org
+Having difficulties contacting your Course Rep?
+Email Hannah Barton, Education EO, email@example.com